Skip to main content

-Your customer must first authorize your application to access their accounting service (e.g., Xero, Lexware Office, Sevdesk) via the respective authentication mechanism (e.g., OAuth2, API key) through maesn Connect.
+Your user must first authorize your application to access their accounting platform (e.g., Xero, Lexware Office, Sevdesk) via an authorization flow (e.g., OAuth, API key) through maesn Connect.

 Compile chart of accounts